Chymyst/chymyst-core/doc/join_calculus_joinrun_tutorial.md

   run { case _ => c(0) } // inject `c(0)` and declare it a singleton
 )

-val readC: Int = c.reader() // initially returns 0
+val readC: Int = c.value // initially returns 0
 ```

-The volatile reader is thread-safe (can be used from any reaction without blocking any threads) because it provides only a reading access to the value carried by the molecule.
+The volatile reader is thread-safe (can be used from any reaction without blocking any threads) because it provides a read-only access to the value carried by the molecule.
 The value of a singleton molecule can be modified only by a reaction that consumes the singleton and then injects it back with a different value.
-If the volatile reader is called while that reaction is being run, the reader will return the previous value of the singleton, which is probably going to become obsolete very shortly.
+If the volatile reader is called while that reaction is being run, the reader will return the previous known value of the singleton, which is probably going to become obsolete very shortly.
-The volatile reader is called “volatile” for this reason.
+I call the volatile reader “volatile” for this reason.

 The functionality of a volatile reader is equivalent to an additional reaction with a blocking molecule `f` that will read the value of `c`, such as